willycoffee/GD-TextDocs/README.md

 4. Search for the text you wanna edit and change the type to String.
 5. Select Find and replace and type in the new string.
 6. Save the file and do the rest for the other libcocos2dapp.co files
-7. Go back to APK Editor and replace all 3 libcocos2dapp.co files with your own saved ones.
+7. Go back to APK Editor and replace all 2 libcocos2dapp.co files with your own saved ones.
 8. Build the APK, remove the one you have and replace the new one.
 9. Test it.

+(The text you changed has to be the exact same length as the original text.)

 If it worked, Congratulations!